 Thomas Helfrich joined LCEF in 1980 and has served as CFO and Senior VP—Finance since 1999.
 Tom oversees financial planning and budgeting; treasury and investment management; accounting, auditing and reporting; and legal/compliance, the area responsible for the Offering Circular and correspondence with state regulators.

 Prior to serving at LCEF, Tom worked as a Certified Public Accountant for three years.
-He received bachelor’s degrees in accounting and history at McKendree College in Lebanon, Illinois.
+He received bachelor’s degrees in accounting and history from McKendree College in Lebanon, Illinois.

 Gerald Kirk joined LCEF in 2015 as Chief Credit Officer.
 Gerald supervises all administrative functions for credit review, loan processing, loan operations, national lending and loan resolution.
 He works extensively with LCEF District Vice Presidents to provide support and mentoring for unique loan transactions.